 • Motivational Interviewing

-• Question, Persuade, Refer with Substance Use (QPR)
+• Question, Persuade, Refer (QPR)

-These additional trainings consist of online self-paced and online instructor lead modules.
+These additional trainings consist of online, self-paced and online, instructor-lead modules.